Westminster Health Forum

 This conference will discuss next steps for improving urgent and emergency care services in England.

-Delegates will discuss the way forward for addressing immediate and longstanding issues in light of a range of recent policy developments, including NHS England’s recently published Urgent and Emergency Care Plan 2025/26, the Government’s 10-Year Health Plan, and the 3% real-terms growth in NHS day-to-day spending announced in the 2025 Spending Review.
+Delegates will discuss the way forward for addressing immediate and longstanding issues in light of a range of recent policy developments, including NHS England’s recently published Urgent and Emergency Care Plan 2025/26 26, which sets out plans to improve efficiency, flow and accountability of urgent and emergency care services, with targets for response, performance and adoption of the Federated Data Platform.
+It also follows the Government’s 10-Year Health Plan, and the 3% real-terms growth in NHS day-to-day spending announced in the 2025 Spending Review.

 Targets, capacity & winter planning

-It will bring together stakeholders with policymakers to examine updated targets for admission, transfer and discharge, alongside wider priorities and practicalities for easing the movement of patients through urgent and emergency care, and for improving efficiency and accountability across services.
-Sessions will look at the role of A&E data-sharing at the hospital level in improving accountability and transparency.
+Those attending will examine updated targets for admission, transfer and discharge, alongside wider priorities and practicalities for easing the movement of patients through urgent and emergency care, and for improving efficiency and accountability across services.
+Sessions will look at the role of accident and emergency data-sharing at the hospital level in improving accountability and transparency.
 We expect discussion to reflect stakeholder concerns that targets could be more ambitious, that pressures on bed capacity remain unresolved, and that long-term funding and delivery plans will be needed to support change.
 Implementation of the Federated Data Platform and connected care records will be discussed, alongside requirements and implementation of digital infrastructure to support care planning and system coordination ahead of winter.

 NHS App, records & patient confidence

-Delegates will assess the way forward for digital transformation, including the future role of the NHS App in booking, triage and reducing waits, and the challenges of uptake among patients with limited digital access.
+Delegates will assess the way forward for digital transformation, including the future role of the NHS App in booking, triage and reducing waiting times, and challenges of uptake among patients with limited digital access.
 Issues around usability, confidence, and demand on services will also be explored.
-Further sessions will examine virtual care, the expansion of shared records, and priorities for investment, workforce training and system interoperability - alongside stakeholder concerns about safety, data quality and public trust.
+Further sessions will examine virtual care, the expansion of shared records, and priorities for investment, workforce training and system interoperability, alongside stakeholder concerns about safety, data quality and public trust.

 Keynote Speakers